JoshuaKGoldberg/JoshuaKGoldberg/README.md

 ### Biggest Projects

-If you work with TypeScript, you may have used one of the open source projects I support:
+If you work with JavaScript or TypeScript, you may have used one of the open source projects I support:

 <!-- markdownlint-disable sentences-per-line -->
 <table width="100%">